Dubai Rules & Laws Explained

 Religious Issues – the main religion in Dubai is, of course, Islam – expatriates follow their own religions and that is tolerated.
 However, anything that is an offence against Islam will not be tolerated on any level and will result in fines and/or imprisonment.
 There is no gray area.
 Muslims are called to pray five times a day and if you’re on the open road or in a public area away from a Mosque, Muslims will pray wherever they are.
 Do not disturb them and do not openly stare.

 Respect – In our society in the UK we have a view that respect is something to be earned – it’s not something we’re necessarily keen to just proffer to a stranger.

 In Dubai however, you need to be respectful of everyone around you – no matter what perceived cultural, religious or even class differences there appear to be between you.
 If you display improper, disrespectful conduct in public you could fall foul of the law and face a fine, imprisonment or even deportation.

-Reading the above you may be confused, because as you will openly see in Dubai certain nationalities of workers are treated less well than others – however, if you believe that this is acceptable and in turn you’re rude to others, you make offensive hand gestures if someone cuts you up in traffic or you issue an expletive if someone pushes in front of you in a queue for example, be prepared for the fallout!
+Reading the above you may be confused because as you will openly see in Dubai certain nationalities of workers are treated less well than others.
+However, if you believe that this is acceptable and in turn, you’re rude to others, you make offensive hand gestures if someone cuts you up in traffic or you issue an expletive if someone pushes in front of you in a queue, be prepared for the fallout.